Skip to main content

 Sneek

 The route starts at the VVV Waterland tourist office at the Frisian Maritime Museum in Sneek.
 During your visit to the museum, you will learn more about the city of Sneek and the history of shipping in Friesland.
+And you can’t leave without seeing the famous Waterpoort water gate and the Fountain of Fortuna created by Stephan Balkenhol.
+You cycle past these iconic sights towards the end of the route.

 Make it easy to navigate.
 Download the route from Routic!